KelsACzr/helpdesk-ticketing-system-osticket/phase-2-configuration.md

 ![jane access](screenshots/Jane%202.png)

-**Jane's Permissions**
-This account was configured for limited permissions to make any major changes.
+**Jane's Permissions** This account was configured for limited permissions and is unable make any major changes in the osTicket environment.

 ![jane permissions 1](screenshots/Jane%20Permissions%201.png)